-So here is a healthy spin on the traditional chocolate chip cookies, with the added bonuses of being high in protein, vegan and gluten free!
+Who would have thought chickpeas could be used to make cookies?
+This recipe is a healthy spin on traditional chocolate chip cookies, with the added benefits of being high in protein, vegan and gluten-free!

-Before we get started in learning how to make these delicious cookies – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes and tips I share!
+Before we get started in learning how to make these high protein chickpea chocolate chip cookies – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 - 1 1/2 cups chickpea flour